-In the United States, no comprehensive federal climate change legislation regulating GHG emissions or directly imposing a price on carbon has been implemented to date; however, efforts have been made and continue to be made in the international community toward the adoption of international treaties or protocols that would address global climate change issues, and the Biden Administration has indicated willingness to pursue new climate change legislation, executive actions or other regulatory initiatives to limit GHG emissions.
-These include rejoining the Paris Agreement treaty on climate change in 2021, issuing several executive orders to address climate change, the U.S. Methane Emissions Reduction Action Plan, a commitment to cut greenhouse gas emissions 50-52 percent of 2005 levels by 2030, and participation in the Global Methane Pledge, a pact that aims to reduce global methane emissions at least 30% below 2020 levels by 2030.
-Since its formal launch at the 26th United Nations Climate Change Conference of the Parties ("COP"), over 150 countries have joined the pledge.
-At the 27th COP, President Biden announced the EPA's supplemental proposed rule to reduce methane emissions from existing oil and gas sources and agreed, in conjunction with the European Union and a number of other partner countries, to develop standards for monitoring and reporting methane emissions to help create a market for low methane-intensity natural gas.
+In the United States, no comprehensive federal climate change legislation regulating GHG emissions or directly imposing a price on carbon has been implemented to date; however, efforts have been made and continue to be made in the international community toward the adoption of international treaties or protocols that would address global climate change ~~issues, and the Biden Administration has indicated willingness to pursue new climate change legislation, executive actions or other regulatory initiatives to limit GHG emissions.issues~~.
+These include ~~rejoining the Paris Agreement, a treaty adopted at the 21st United Nations Conference of the parties ("COP") that is aimed at addressing climate change in 2021, issuing several executive orders with member countries agreeing to address climate change, the U.S. Methane Emissions Reduction Action Plan, a commitment to cut greenhouse gas emissions 50-52 percent of 2005 levels by 2030, nationally determine their contributions and participation in set GHG emission reduction goals every five years and the Global Methane Pledge, a pact that aims to reduce global methane emissions~~ at least 30% below 2020 levels by 2030.
+Since its formal launch at the 26th United Nations Conference of the Parties ("COP"), over 150 countries have joined the pledge.
+At the 27th COP, ~~President Biden announced~~ the EPA's supplemental proposed rule to reduce methane emissions from existing oil and gas sources and ~~United States~~ agreed, in conjunction with the European Union and a number of other partner countries, to develop standards for monitoring and reporting methane emissions to help create a market for low methane-intensity natural gas.
 At the 28th COP, member countries agreed to the first "global stocktake" which calls on countries to contribute to global efforts, including a tripling of renewable energy capacity and doubling energy efficiency improvements by 2030; accelerating efforts towards the phase-down of unabated coal power; phasing out inefficient fossil fuel subsidies; and transitioning away from fossil fuels in energy systems.
+However, in January 2025, President Trump issued an executive order directing the immediate notice to the United Nations of the United States' withdrawal from the Paris Agreement and all other agreements made under the United Nations Framework Convention on Climate Change.
+The full impact of these actions remains unclear at this time.
+At the same time, many state and local leaders have intensified or stated their intent to intensify efforts to support international climate commitments and treaties, in addition to considering or enacting laws requiring the disclosure of climate-related information and developing programs that are aimed at reducing GHG emissions by means of cap and trade programs, carbon taxes or encouraging the use of renewable energy or alternative low-carbon fuels.
+Although the Supreme Court's decision in Loper Bright Enterprises v.
+Raimondo to overrule Chevron U.S.A.
+Inc. v.
+Natural Resources Defense Council, Inc. and end the concept of general deference to regulatory agency interpretations of laws introduces new complexity for federal agencies and administration of climate change policy and regulatory programs, many of these initiatives at the international, state and local levels are expected to continue.